giggsey/libphonenumber-for-php/README.md

 # Highlights of functionality
 * Parsing/formatting/validating phone numbers for all countries/regions of the world.
-* getNumberType - gets the type of the number based on the number itself; able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP and Personal Numbers (whenever feasible).
+* `getNumberType` - gets the type of the number based on the number itself; able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP and Personal Numbers (whenever feasible).
-* isNumberMatch - gets a confidence level on whether two numbers could be the same.
+* `isNumberMatch` - gets a confidence level on whether two numbers could be the same.
-* getExampleNumber/getExampleNumberByType - provides valid example numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
+* `getExampleNumber`/`getExampleNumberByType` - provides valid example numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
-* isValidNumber - full validation of a phone number for a region using length and prefix information.
+* `isValidNumber` - full validation of a phone number for a region using length and prefix information.
 * PhoneNumberOfflineGeocoder - provides geographical information related to a phone number.
 * PhoneNumberToCarrierMapper - provides carrier information related to a phone number.